Part III: Additional package install in Windows Subsystem for Linux (WSL)

 You’ve several options:

-• Option A: Use Linux SSH Agent in WSL
+• Use Linux SSH Agent in WSL

 • easy to setup